Frequently Asked Questions

-CILogon (https://cilogon.org) enables users to authenticate with their home organization and obtain a certificate for secure access to CyberInfrastructure (CI).
-CILogon also provides a gateway from campus SAML authentication to the OIDC protocol used by CI.
+CILogon (https://cilogon.org) enables federated access to CyberInfrastructure (CI).
+CILogon provides a gateway from campus SAML authentication to X.509 certificates and OIDC tokens.
 More information about using campus authentication for access to CI, including the role that the CILogon Service plays, is provided in the Roadmap for Using NSF Cyberinfrastructure with InCommon.

 What is CILogon 2.0?

 CILogon 2.0 (now available) integrates COmanage into the CILogon platform for collaborative organization management.

 The CILogon Service is a member of InCommon, a federation of universities and other organizations.
 Many of these organizations maintain an authentication service to provide their users with web single sign-on.
 An InCommon member organization can partner with the CILogon Service to provide user information for the purpose of accessing cyberinfrastructure.